galaxyproject/galaxy-hub/README.md

 The only other dependency you should need is [node.js](https://nodejs.org/en/).
 Most modern versions should work fine, but follow the instructions [on nodejs.org](https://nodejs.org) if you would like to update.
-On linux systems with installed hodejs you may need to run the following command before starting the server or building the site:
+On linux systems with installed nodejs you may need to run the following command before starting the server or building the site:

 ```
 touch package.json; make node_modules